egocodedinsol/egocodedinsol.github.io/_posts/2013-02-18-raised_cosine_basis_functions.md

 published: true
 ---

+To use: click the figure number, 'text', 'reset', the resize on the figure, or the figure link in the text.

 <em>This was a post I wrote for members of my lab, as we were trying to find
 out why a particular set of functions was chosen.
 The particulars aren't important, but I thought the interface was nice.
 Play around a bit.
 The changes